-You may download an application from our website by clicking on "Join Us" and selecting the MET Application from the drop down menu.
-For more information and a link to our MET informational video click on "Programs" and select MET on the drop down menu.
+You may download an application from our website by clicking "Join Us" and selecting the MET Application from the drop down menu.
+For more information and a link to our MET informational video click on the "Programs" and select MET on the drop down menu or follow the QR code below.

-The application is in the form of a Word document, thus you will be able to complete the application, insert a photo of yourself, save the file and submit via e-mail to Julie Obregon at juliecarmen@gmail.com.
+The application is in the form of a Word document, thus you will be able to complete the application, insert a photo of yourself, save the file and submit via e-mail to Rick Harper at HTIRick@aol.com.